arvidn/libtorrent/trunk/docs/manual.rst

 torrent.
 If the peer does not respond, or is not a member of this torrent, it will simply be disconnected.
 No harm can be done by using this other than an unnecessary connection attempt is made.
-If the torrent is uninitialized or in queued or checking mode, this will throw invalid_handle_.
+If the torrent is uninitialized or in queued or checking mode, this will throw libtorrent_exception_.
 The second (optional) argument will be bitwised ORed into the source mask of this peer.
 Typically this is one of the source flags in peer_info_. i.e. ``tracker``, ``pex``, ``dht`` etc.